How to Create Abstract Photos by Using the Hipstamatic App

 In my opinion, it is not a coincidence that abstract art is about as old as photography.

 Then came photography and it was suddenly possible to gain that result in a second.
-Very frustrating.
+Very frustrating for realistic painters.

 Related: How is Negative Space Helpful for Designers and Artists?